It’s easy for beginner designers to

 text

-of the lowercase letters — squint your eyes slightly and you
+top of the lowercase letters — squint your eyes slightly and

-will see what I mean.
-When vertically centering text, a good
+you will see what I mean.
+When vertically centering text, a

-rule of thumb is to center the lowercase letters’ height.
-In
+good rule of thumb is to center the lowercase letters’

-designer speech, it is called the “x-height”.
-Some typefaces might need a tiny
+height.
+In designer speech, it is called the “x-height”.
+Some typefaces might need a

-vertical adjustment, but we’re going for simple here.
+tiny vertical adjustment, but we’re going for simple

 letters.

-only letter in the alphabet that has all its terminals touch
+the only letter in the alphabet that has all its terminals

-both the baseline and the meanline, with no extending points.
+touch both the baseline and the meanline, with no extending

-Curved letters such as a, c, e, o, r or s usually pass the
+points.
+Curved letters such as a, c, e, o, r or s usually

 Text in a shape

-you need to use the height of the lowercase letters to do the
+label), you need to use the height of the lowercase letters

-centering, and make sure there is the same amount of space all
+to do the centering, and make sure there is the same amount

-the space is consistent above, below, leftward and rightward.
+set, the space is consistent above, below, leftward and

 Centering polygons

-point instead of centering the box around the polygon.
-Once
+each point instead of centering the box around the polygon.

-again, this will ensure the space around the shape is nice and
+Once again, this will ensure the space around the shape is

 A 3-points polygon (a play

-centering.
-On another row, the same thing, but with a 5-points
+circle-based centering.
+On another row, the same thing, but

 Nested rounded boxes

-feel more human, more organic.
-As if these digital shapes have
+they feel more human, more organic.
+As if these digital

 However, when putting a rounded box into another one, a